 Why Stress Happens

-Stress has many different causes, from certain people, to situations, to even the holiday season, but it is a completely natural reaction to something in our life (whether real or perceived) that causes a chemical reaction in our bodies.
+Stress has many different causes, from certain people, to situations, but it is a completely natural reaction to something in our life (whether real or perceived) that causes a chemical reaction in our bodies.
 Stress can be triggered by something physical in your body (like an injury), your surroundings and even stress can be induced from stressors that are internal (like worry or anxious thoughts).